-- Place the tracing paper face down onto the fabric.
+- Place the tracing paper face down onto the piece of fabric.
 You may want to pin it to the fabric or make sure to hold firmly so the design doesn’t move when using the iron.

 - Apply hot iron (cotton/wool setting) on top of tracing paper, pressing firmly and moving all across the tracing paper.
-Do this several times to ensure pattern is adequately transferred.
+Do this several times to ensure the pattern is adequately transferred.